SYalouz/QuantNBody/README.md

 </div>

+To cite QuantNBody, see our reference paper :
+Yalouz et al., (2022).
+QuantNBody: a Python package for quantum chemistry and physics to build and manipulate many-body operators and wave functions..
+Journal of Open Source Software, 7(80), 4759, https://doi.org/10.21105/joss.04759

 QuantNBody is a python package facilitating the implementation and manipulation of quantum many-body systems composed of fermions or bosons.
 It provides a quick and easy way to build many-body operators and wavefunctions and get access